gregKozak/pulsefm/README.md

 ## Pulse.FM
+Requires a server running for accessing venues.json locally over HTTP (due to cross-origin security policies within browsers).

-Because we're accessing a JSON file for content, we need an HTTP server.
-SASS is also used for CSS organization.
+SASS is also used for CSS organization and must be compiled into CSS.

 #### Getting Started on OSX
 Install Compass for compiling CSS